 Registration took a bit longer than expected because of a lot visitors so the keynote started with several minutes delay.
 It was worth waiting, the speakers had a good audience:

-Dave Page and Magnus Hagander was introduced by Gabriele Bartolini and spoke about the PostgreSQL history, back from the beginning with Ingres up to the expected features for the next release.
-They also included the problems about patch queue and the commitfest solution and several details like mailinglist statistics.
+Dave Page and Magnus Hagander were introduced by Gabriele Bartolini and spoke about the PostgreSQL history, back from the beginning with Ingres up to the expected features in the next release.
+They also included the problems about patch queue and the Commitfest solution and several details like mailinglist statistics.

 The talk about the “Malaria Atlas Project” was canceled and Oleg Bartunov extended his lightning talk to a full talk about full text search, the possibilities, available options and how to prepare the queries.

-After lunch we had lightning talks, i remember Gregory speaking about the data size for a row and a video with a presentation about a micro-payment system.
+After lunch we had lightning talks.
+I remember Greg speaking about the data size for a row and a video with a presentation about a micro-payment system.
 Apologies to all other speakers which are not named here.

 After the last talk we had the keysigning party and then went back to the hotel for refreshing.